gabrielaliera/Animal_App-CatLingo_UI_Answer_Page/README.md

 ## Notes

 Throughout the project, I utilized layout constraints and margins to emulate a comparable UI.
 Furthermore, I gained knowledge about Linear Layout, which enabled me to group similar views into a single container.
 Additionally, I acquired the ability to design a custom-shaped button using shape drawables.
 However, I encountered a problem where the custom button I had created was not being utilized by the Button view.
 To address this issue, I switched to android.widget.Button, allowing me to apply the custom button as a background and achieve the desired styling.
+I also upgraded the minSDK inorder to use tooltips.

 ## License